101121/WGDI-/source/ks.rst

 				  the biopython module cds-file.
 ---------------- ------------------------------------------------------------------------
-align_software    Type:{muscle,mafft}     default: muscle
+align_software    Type:{muscle,mafft}     Default: muscle

                      Multi-sequence comparison software.
 ---------------- ------------------------------------------------------------------------
-pairs_file        Type:str     default:
+pairs_file        Type:str     Default: -

                      The same gene pairs of ks need to be calculated, either by pressing,

 				  or separating the list, or as the output of ColinearScan.
 ---------------- ------------------------------------------------------------------------
-ks_file           Type:str     default:
+ks_file           Type:str     Default: -

                      The output file name of ks.
 ================ ========================================================================